How to stop ads on Facebook in 2023

 Why you might want to block ads on Facebook

 Many people tend to block ads on Facebook because they find them annoying.
-While that’s a very valid reason, there are also other very compelling reasons why you might want to stop ads on Facebook:
+While that’s a very valid reason, there are other compelling reasons why you might want to stop ads on Facebook:

 - Protect privacy.
 Facebook is notorious for collecting invasive user data – including browsing history and personal information – and using it to target you with ads.
 Blocking these intrusive targeted ads helps protect your privacy.